Belize - Profile

-March 2012: A particularly violent attack on a charter catamaran in the Pelican Range of Cayes (see news item here) means that cruisers are recommended not to anchor here overnight.
+A particularly violent attack on a charter catamaran in 2012 in the Pelican Range of Cayes (see news item here) means that cruisers are recommended not to anchor here overnight.

 Free Cruising Guides have completed the Caribbean Security Index (CSI) review of 2013 and updated the country ratings.
 The latest update of the CSI contains new information that may be important to you to “route around crime.”

 The Caribbean Safety and Security Net (firstname.lastname@example.org) gather information by anchorage or by island, so sailors can plan their cruising in the Caribbean with an eye to appropriate behaviour and precautions wherever they decide to go.
 Should you have information about a security incident, as well as contacting Noonsite please also forward details to the Caribbean Safety and Security Net, as theirs is the most comprehensive source of Caribbean security incidents against sailors on the net.
 Please be sure to include boat name, date of incident and anchorage/port where the incident took place.